brittawi/D7047E-Project/README.md

 ## Architecture
 This project employs two models for pneumonia detection in chest X-ray images:
+- `models.py`: Implementation for our own simple CNN and the Lightning Module that we use for both models.
-- `simpleCNN.ipynb`: Implementation of our own simple CNN model.
+- `simpleCNN.ipynb`: First Implementation of our own simple CNN model.
+- `simpleCNN_tuning.ipynb`: Implementation of hyperparameter tuning, using a complexer CNN model that is defined in the models.py.
 - `Project-1-ResNet50.ipynb`: Implementation of a model based on ResNet with transfer learning.

 ## Dataset